mongodb/mongo-spark/doc/1-sparkSQL.md

 ```

 -----
-**Note:** New in 1.1.0.
-Saving DataFrames or Datasets to MongoDB that contain an `_id` field will replace and upsert any existing documents.
+**Note:** Saving Datasets to MongoDB that contain an `_id` field will replace and upsert any existing documents.

+The `WriteConfig.replaceDocument` configuration setting allows you to configure if you want to replace the whole document or just the
+fields in the Dataset.

 -----